Whatever type of running you enjoy, there’s nothing worse than experiencing chafing, blisters, and even worse problems from too-tight shoes.

 - High level of cushioning cradles your feet

-- Although they’re zero-drop, a 28mm stack height means feedback from the trail is limited
+- Although they’re zero-drop, a 28mm stack height means feedback from the road is limited

-Although they offer a less “cushy” ride than the Altra Torin 3.5 Knit version, Altra’s Escalante 1.5 still manages to provide comfort and performance.
+Although they offer a less “cushy” ride than the Altra Torin, Altra’s Escalante 2.5 still manages to provide comfort and performance.
 Moderate cushioning and a 6mm contour footbed mean you receive more sensory feedback from the conditions below your feet.
 However, Altra’s midsole compound is still present, giving you increased energy return to maximize your run.

-Rather than mimic every feature of the original Escalante, version 1.5 makes a few improvements.
-The new Escalante adopts an updated knit with reflective properties, better breathability, a tongue stay, a trimmer heel cup, and even new color patterns.
+Rather than mimic every feature of the original Escalante, version 2.5 makes a few improvements.
+The Escalante update adopts an updated knit with reflective properties, better breathability, a tongue stay, a trimmer heel cup, and even new color patterns.

 At the same time, you’ll find the “plush” feeling of the original Escalante in this version, too.
 Overall, you can expect the same durability and comfort of prior models.
 But at the same time, Altra has given consumers more features that make these shoes fashionable as well as functional.